 Why, then, do Japanese people love to eat raw food, even with a risk of getting poisoned?
 It has a lot to do with local Japanese culture.
 Here, I will explain what kind of foods are eaten raw and why.

 1. Common Japanese Raw Food

-As you may know, Japanese people love to have raw fish known as sushi and sashimi.
+As you may know, Japanese people love to have raw fish, such as in sushi and sashimi.

 These are quite popular in Japanese restaurants overseas and in Japan as well.
-In Japan today one of the popular ways of eating sushi is at the sushi restaurant where they serve it with 100 yen for one plate.
+In Japan today, one of the most popular ways of eating sushi is at conveyor belt sushi restaurants, where sushi is served for just 100 yen a plate.

-After preparing a hot white rice in a bowl, put a raw egg on it, and then put some soy sauce on it.
+After preparing a hot bowl of rice, crack a raw egg on top, and then drizzle with soy sauce.

 After that, mix them all together.